-In collaboration with designers Jared Haley and Sanit Klamchuanan from Weta Workshop, we created 9 fish headpieces that are worn by the 9 performers, works of wearable art.
+In collaboration with designers Jared Haley and Sanit Klamchuanan from Weta Workshop, we created fish headpieces that are worn by up to 7 performers, works of wearable art.
 The flashmob shoal appears amongst audiences, ethereal yet powerful, these ghostly warriors flock, dart and float through the crowds accompanied by an underwater soundtrack.

 The work has since toured to In Motion Matariki (Auckland, NZ), Green Man Festival (UK), Butetown Carnival (UK), Blossom Parade (Hawke’s Bay, NZ), Ahi Ka (Wellington City Council Matariki event) and Te Ramaroa (Nelson).